hiqdev/hidev/docs/readme/Configuration.md

-Hidev keeps everything it needs: configs, plugins, intermediate files and so on in **.hidev** directory in the root of your project.
+HiDev keeps everything it needs: configs, plugins, intermediate files and so on in **.hidev** directory in the root of your project.

 The main config file is: **.hidev/config.yml**.

+You can generate basic config file with init command:

+    hidev init vendor/package